zhuravkovigor/freedom-bank-chat-gpt-bootcamp/README.md

 ## 🚀 What's This About?

 Welcome to the **React Chat GPT Wrapper** – your gateway to seamless AI conversations!
 This project provides a sleek, user-friendly interface that wraps around GPT models, making AI interactions as smooth as butter.
 Whether you're brainstorming ideas, getting coding help, or just having a friendly chat with AI, this app has got you covered!
+Project created as a practice for students in Freedom Bank

 ## ✨ Features That'll Make You Smile